Stitch Fix: Founding and growth: 2011–2019

+Leadership changes and restructuring: 2020–2023

 In August 2021, Elizabeth Spaulding replaced founder Katrina Lake as CEO.
 In January 2023, Spaulding stepped down as CEO, and Lake returned as interim CEO.
 Former Macy's executive Matt Baer was named CEO in June 2023.

 In June 2022, Stitch Fix laid off approximately 15% of its salaried staff, which equated to around 330 employees, citing slowing growth in the e-commerce retail industry as the reason for the cuts.

-In January 2023, Stitch Fix announced significant layoffs, cutting approximately 20% of its salaried workforce, alongside the departure of CEO Elizabeth Spaulding and the return of founder Katrina Lake as interim CEO; this decision was made due to declining sales and a need to restructure the company.
+In January 2023, Stitch Fix announced it would reduce its salaried workforce by about 20% and CEO Elizabeth Spaulding would step down.
+Founder Katrina Lake returned as interim CEO.
+The changes were part of a broader restructuring after a time of sliding sales.

+In June 2023, Matt Baer was named Stitch Fix's new CEO.
+Katrina Lake continued in her role as executive chairperson of the board.